tytydraco/yessleep/out/Peeling_Away.md

 Picking up the knife I originally used, I jammed it into my real nose, vowing to make a new one and truly have the perfect nose.
 Agonizing, tearful, but determined, I sawed through my nose.

 Now, I have a fresh canvas.
-I don’t know who I am without my nose, but it’s nothing, a bit of sculpting, and new flesh, can’t fix.
+I don’t know who I am without my nose, but it’s nothing a bit of sculpting, and new flesh, can’t fix.